SF Holding: History

-It was listed on the Shenzhen Stock Exchange in January 2017.
+The company was listed on the Shenzhen Stock Exchange in January 2017.
 In February of the same year, Maanshan Dingtai Rare Earth & New Material Co., Ltd. was officially renamed SF Holding Co., Limited.
 On February 9, 2018, SF Holding invested RMB 45.9 billion to participate in the investment and construction of Ezhou Airport.
 In July 2018, SF Holding completed the acquisition of a 75% stake in HAVI China Holding LLC, planning to expand its cold chain logistics business in Mainland China, Hong Kong and Macau.
-In the same year, it completed the acquisition of Guangdong Xinbang Logistics Co., Ltd. and related express business assets, and established " SX Freight ", an independent franchise model LTL freight company.

-In 2018, SF Holding acquired Deutsche Post DHL Group (DPDHL) and its supply chain business in Mainland China, Hong Kong and Macau for RMB 5.5 billion.
+In the same year, it completed the acquisition of Guangdong Xinbang Logistics Co., Ltd. and related express business assets, and established SX Freight, an independent franchise model LTL freight company.
+In the same year, the company acquired Deutsche Post DHL Group and its supply chain business in mainland China, Hong Kong and Macau for RMB 5.5 billion.
 This includes DHL Global Forwarding (Hong Kong) LTD., Ocean Overseas Holdings Limited, and Deutsche Post Beteiligungen Holding GmbH.
 On February 18, 2019, it was officially renamed SF DHL Supply Chain China.

 In 2021, SF REIT was listed on the Main Board of the Hong Kong Stock Exchange.
 In the same year, SF Holding announced that it would spend RMB 17.56 billion to acquire a 51.8% stake in Kerry Logistics.
-After the completion of the process, SF Chairman Wang Wei was appointed as Chairman of the Board and Non-Executive Director of Kerry Logistics Network Limited.

-In 2021, SF Holding completed a private placement of A shares, raising a total of RMB 20 billion.
+After the completion of the process, SF Chairman Wang Wei was appointed as chairman of the board and Non-Executive Director of Kerry Logistics Network Limited.
+SF Holding also completed a private placement of A shares, raising a total of RMB 20 billion.
 In December 2021, SF Intra-city completed its listing on the Main Board of the Hong Kong Stock Exchange.
 In 2023, SF Holding was shortlisted for the Fortune Global 500.
 In the same year, it was shortlisted for the top 50 private logistics companies in China as evaluated by the China Federation of Logistics & Purchasing.

-In 2023, the Ezhou cargo hub became China's first dedicated air cargo hub.
+The Ezhou cargo hub became China's first dedicated air cargo hub.
 The airport launched 48 domestic cargo routes and 17 international cargo routes, covering Asia and extending to Europe and America, forming an extensive air cargo network.

-In September 2023, SF Holding 's sorting and transshipment center located in the Ezhou cargo hub officially began operations.
+In September 2023, SF Holding's sorting and transshipment center located in the Ezhou cargo hub officially began operations.